Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Introduction

 \section{Introduction}

-The essence of Bayesian statistics lies in the ability to consistently incorporate prior knowledge into the modeling process \citep{jaynes2003probability, gelman2013bayesian}.
+The essence of Bayesian statistics lies in the ability to consistently incorporate prior knowledge into the modeling process \supercite{jaynes2003probability, gelman2013bayesian}.
 Accordingly, specifying sensible prior distributions over the parameters of Bayesian models can have multiple advantages.
-For instance, integrating theory-guided knowledge into otherwise data-driven models effectively constrains the model behavior within an expected range \citep{navarro2019between, mikkola2023prior, manderson2023translating}.
+For instance, integrating theory-guided knowledge into otherwise data-driven models effectively constrains the model behavior within an expected range \supercite{navarro2019between, mikkola2023prior, manderson2023translating}.
 This integration ideally enhances both model faithfulness and computational aspects, including convergence and sampling efficiency.
-Moreover, well-specified prior distributions can positively influence various model criteria, such as parameter recoverability, predictive performance, and convergence \citep{burkner2022some}.
+Moreover, well-specified prior distributions can positively influence various model criteria, such as parameter recoverability, predictive performance, and convergence \supercite{burkner2022some}.

-However, despite these apparent advantages, prior specification poses a significant challenge for analysts as it is often unclear a priori what constitutes a ``sensible'' prior \citep{gelman2017prior}.
-In this paper, we focus on one specific approach to prior specification, namely, the elicitation and translation of expert knowledge into prior distributions, also known as \emph{prior elicitation} \citep{mikkola2023prior}.
+However, despite these apparent advantages, prior specification poses a significant challenge for analysts as it is often unclear a priori what constitutes a ``sensible'' prior \supercite{gelman2017prior}.
+In this paper, we focus on one specific approach to prior specification, namely, the elicitation and translation of expert knowledge into prior distributions, also known as \emph{prior elicitation} \supercite{mikkola2023prior}.
 Against this background, \textit{a sensible prior is one that accurately reflects domain knowledge as elicited from an expert or a group of experts}.
 Still, achieving the latter criterion poses challenges on its own.
-Model parameters for which priors are needed might lack intuitive meaning for the domain expert, making it difficult to query the properties of these parameters directly \citep{albert2012combining}.
-Moreover, the relationship between priors and the data may not be apparent from the model specification, especially for complex models, such as hierarchical models \citep{da2019prior}.
+Model parameters for which priors are needed might lack intuitive meaning for the domain expert, making it difficult to query the properties of these parameters directly \supercite{albert2012combining}.
+Moreover, the relationship between priors and the data may not be apparent from the model specification, especially for complex models, such as hierarchical models \supercite{da2019prior}.
 Indeed, constructing priors for every single model parameter in models with a large number of parameters might be inefficient or even infeasible.
-Finally, the domain expert might lack statistical expertise to translate their knowledge into appropriate prior distributions \citep{hartmann2020flexible}.
+Finally, the domain expert might lack statistical expertise to translate their knowledge into appropriate prior distributions \supercite{hartmann2020flexible}.